andymeneely/project-timber-wolf/rules/RULES.md

 *For example, Phil as the Angry Locksmith may always take Pick🔓🔊 or Walk🔊➜ regardless of what he rolled.
 Suppose he has the Wing It and Smash 'n' Grab Skills, and rolled a 1, then he also has Punch👊🔊🔊➜ and Discover🔍🔍 as options.
 If he spends an 💡, then he also has Smash📷🔊🔊➜, Grab💰🔊, Strongarm🔓👊🔊🔊➜, and Scamper🔊🔊🔊➜➜ available.*
 </div>

 During this time, everyone is working collaboratively and simultaneously.
 (You are *__not__* taking turns!!)
 You decide which Action to take, and how to execute your sub-actions.
 You may execute your sub-actions in any order.
 You may interleave your sub-actions with the sub-actions of other players.
-(Note: doing this effectively takes teamwork and is the key to victory!)
+Doing this part effectively takes teamwork and is the key to victory!

 When you begin an Action, you must place your die on that Action to indicate your commitment.